 Having read it all, I felt that yes, the book indeed scored all the points as my friend had mentioned while sharing her experience with me.
 However, just like any other book perhaps, it did leave a few gaps unattended, which would’ve been better addressed.
 This is my perception of what the book lacks looks like.

 - One very important point I felt Brad Browning lacked dealing within his book is infidelity – a common reality of today’s world.

-- I also felt that some of the lessons in the book were too simply dealt with.
+- I also felt that some of the lessons in the book were too simply to deal with.
 This includes language, tone, and even the content structure.